Buell Motorcycle Company: 1125R

-In July 2007, Buell announced the 1125R, a sport bike that departed from Buell's history of using Harley-Davidson Sportster based middle weight powertrains and tapping into the XBRR racing bike learnings.
+In July 2007, Buell announced the 1125R, a sport bike which departed from Buell's history of using Harley-Davidson Sportster based middle weight powertrains and tapping into the XBRR racing bike learnings.
 The Rotax Helicon powertrain uses four valves per cylinder, dual over-head cam, liquid-cooled 72 degree V-Twin displacing 1,125 cc and producing 146 hp.
 It produces 83 ft.lbf of peak torque but varies less than 6 ft.lbf of torque from 3,000 to 10,500 rpm.
 There is a vacuum assist slipper clutch to give predictable drive performance in hard cornering and deceleration and a six-speed transmission.

-The Helicon engine was developed and built by BRP-Powertrain in Austria.
+The Helicon engine was developed and built by BRP-Powertrain in Gunskirchen, Austria southwest of Linz.
 The design had significant Buell input and was funded through Buell's cashflow.
 The 1125R did not have a full fairing, as that would have put it in the same class as Japanese sportbikes.
-Erik Buell agonized over this, saying "it's not about listening to the voice of the customer."
+Erik Buell agonized over this, saying "it's about not listening to the voice of the customer."
 Cycle World magazine said the 1125R was "a bit of an oddity."
 The bike was initially released with a crude spark map, leading to criticism of the bike at low speeds.
 The Rotax Helicon also ended up costing significantly more by production time due to fluctuation in exchange rates.

 1125CR

 For the 2009 model year, Buell introduced the 1125CR, a version of the 1125R in the cafe racer style.
-This was done in response to customer feedback, which said the 1125R wasn't what was wanted, and causing Buell to shelve plans for a Streetfighter, going for a cafe racer instead.
-The 1125CR has a longer swingarm, a longer wheelbase and a shorter secondary drive ratio.
+It was done in response to customer feedback, which said the 1125R was not what was wanted, and causing Buell to shelve plans for a streetfighter, going for a cafe racer instead.
+The 1125CR has a longer swingarm, a longer wheelbase, and a shorter secondary drive ratio.

 Racing

 Buell XBRR

-Buell also produced a limited series of 50 XBRR (1339 cc, 150 hp) racing-only machines for factory-backed and privateer racing teams.
+Buell produced a limited series of 50 XBRR (1339 cc, 150 hp) racing-only machines for factory-backed and privateer racing teams.